Planet Earth Report --"What Rome Learned From the Deadly Plague of 165 A.D to Where Time is Missing" | The Daily Galaxy

 How the COVID-19 Pandemic Could End –Recent epidemics provide clues to ways the current crisis could stop, reports Scientific Amer rican.What no one knows yet is how the pandemic will end.
 This coronavirus is unprecedented in the combination of its easy transmissibility, a range of symptoms going from none at all to deadly, and the extent that it has disrupted the world.
 A highly susceptible population led to near exponential growth in cases.
 “This is a distinct and very new situation,” says epidemiologist and evolutionary biologist Sarah Cobey of the University of Chicago.

 UFO Videos ‘Only Scratch the Surface’ of What the Pentagon Knows, Harry Reid Says –The former Senate Majority Leader says the “American people deserve to be informed” about UFOs.
-Reid, who was a senator for 30 years and was Senate majority leader from 2007 to 2015, helped to create a so-called “black budget” for the Pentagon’s UFO program, called the Advanced Aerospace Threat Identification Program, according to a 2017 New York Times investigation that revealed its existence
+Reid, who was a senator for 30 years and was Senate majority leader from 2007 to 2015, helped to create a so-called “black budget” for the Pentagon’s UFO program, called the Advanced Aerospace Threat Identification Program, according to a 2017 New York Times investigation that revealed its existence.